gnomondigital/dlacc/README.md

 - Use 'cuda' for GPU backend;
 - Use 'llvm' for CPU backend.

-specify num_measure_trials=20000 for best performance tunning for optimum.run() method call.
+specify num_measure_trials=20000 for best performance tuning for optimum.run() method call.